walquis/2021-03-16-hugo-myblog/content/about.md

 +++
-title = "About"
+aliases = ["about-us", "about-hugo", "contact"] author = "Chris Walquist" date = 2021-03-17T05:00:00Z
-description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"
+description = "This is content about me that I entered from Forestry" title = "About Me"

 +++

-Written in Go, Hugo is an open source static site generator available under the [Apache Licence 2.0.](https://github.com/gohugoio/hugo/blob/master/LICENSE) Hugo supports TOML, YAML and JSON data file types, Markdown and HTML content files and uses shortcodes to add rich content.
+Written in Go, Hugo is cool (I changed this in Forestry).
+Hugo supports TOML, YAML and JSON data file types, Markdown and HTML content files and uses shortcodes to add rich content.
 Other notable features are taxonomies, multilingual mode, image processing, custom output formats, HTML/CSS/JS minification and support for Sass SCSS workflows.

 Hugo makes use of a variety of open source projects including: